AxioDL/amuse/README.md

         WaitForVSync();
     }

-    /* Stopping a SoundMacro is accomplished by sending the engine a
+    /* Stopping a SoundMacro is accomplished by sending a
      * MIDI-style 'KeyOff' message for the voice
      */
-    snd.fxKeyOff(voiceId);
+    voice.keyOff();

     /* Play for 2 more seconds to allow the macro to gracefully fade-out */ passedFrames = 0;